close

 Ideation + Whiteboarding

-by Christine Soules for handsome
+by Christine Soules for Termini Design

 A second illustration in this series, trying to find a balance between the abstract/organic, and common requests for corporate graphics.
 As we become more digitally focused as a society, I am excited to see the ways we can bring a human touch into techn...